Get

 According to the AKC, the Bernese Mountain Dog wins the affection trifecta!
 They get perfect scores for being affectionate with family, good with children, and good with other dogs!

-Bernese Mountain Dogs are also more open to strangers than most large dogs and more playful also.
-They’re surprisingly adaptable to many living situations, but we wouldn’t suggest having a Bernese Mountain Dog if you live in a small apartment.
-Wherever you live, your Bernese Mountain Dog will do what they can to make you happy, including all the cuddle time you crave.
+Bernese Mountain Dogs are also more open to strangers than most large dogs and more playful.
+They’re surprisingly adaptable to many living situations, but we wouldn’t suggest having this breed if you live in a small apartment.
+Wherever you live, though, your Bernese Mountain Dog will do what they can to make you happy, including all the cuddle time you crave.

 What Makes a Dog Affectionate?

 Determining the “affection level” of any breed can be challenging.
 While some breeds have always been known for their affectionate nature (Golden and Labrador Retrievers are great examples), you may wonder how to know if your dog is affectionate.
-To help you determine, below are a few ways a dog will show affection to their owner.
+To help you figure it out, here are a few ways that a dog will show affection to their owner.

 Affectionate dogs will usually: